andreasgranhoylieng/masterthesis/volume_estimation/README.md

     Ensure you have a dataset suitable for training YOLO-Pose.
 Annotations should include keypoints for the plunger tip and barrel tip for each syringe instance.

 2.  **Train the Pose Model (Optional):**
     If you need to train a custom pose estimation model, use the provided `train.py` script.
-This script utilizes the Ultralytics YOLO-Pose library.
+This script utilizes the Ultralytics YOLOv11-Pose library.
     **Important:** Modify the parameters (like dataset path, model configuration, epochs, image size, etc.) directly *within* the `train.py` script itself.
     Once configured, execute the script from the terminal:
     ```bash